Analytically normal ring

-In algebra, an analytically normal ring is a local ring whose completion is a normal ring, in other words a domain that is integrally closed in its quotient field.
+In commutative algebra, an analytically normal ring is a local ring whose completion is a normal ring; in other words, an integral domain that is integrally closed in its quotient field.

-Zariski (1950) proved that if a local ring of an algebraic variety is normal, then it is analytically normal, which is in some sense a variation of Zariski's main theorem.
-Nagata (1958, 1962) gave an example of a normal Noetherian local ring that is analytically reducible and therefore not analytically normal.
+Zariski proved that if a local ring of an algebraic variety is normal, then it is analytically normal, which is in some sense a variation of Zariski's main theorem.
+Nagata gave an example of a normal Noetherian local ring that is analytically reducible and therefore not analytically normal.